-Any guitar would deliver inconsistent tonal performance without the right pots; without a selector switch, it would be impossible to adjust the pot’s resistance, meaning that you’d usually be stuck with one, probably unimpressive tone.
+Without the right pots, your guitar wouldn't sound too good; and without a selector switch, it would be impossible to adjust between the pickups, so you’d usually be stuck with one, probably unimpressive tone.

-Fortunately, pots and switches work “behind the scenes” and require very little user knowledge to serve their intended purposes.
-Understanding how they’re wired may allow you to fix minute issues or even rearrange the pickup selection to better serve your needs.
+Fortunately, pots and switches work “behind the scenes”, so you don't normally have to think about them that much.
+However, understanding how they’re wired may allow you to fix minor issues or even rearrange your guitar's pickup selection to better serve your needs.

 What are guitar pots and switches?